 A Safe, Structured, and Supportive Recovery Environment

 Sober living homes are apartment-style residences that offer clients in early recovery the supportive environment they need to reintegrate back into the rigors of daily post-treatment life.
-Sober living programs are safe, moderately-structured, typically overseen by a house manager, and shared with the client’s recovering peers.
+Sober living programs are safe, moderately-structured, typically overseen by a house manager, and also shared with the client’s recovering peers.
 The level of client monitoring, programming, and regulation is considerably less structured than primary or extended care.
-Studies conclude that this kind of ongoing, structured support promotes lifelong sobriety.
+In fact, studies conclude that this kind of ongoing, structured support promotes lifelong sobriety.

 Our Four Sober Living Homes in Manchester, NH

-Granite Recovery Centers offers four sober living homes all in the heart of Manchester, NH, a vibrant city of shopping, historic mills, arts, music, and recreation.
-Our sober homes include:
+Granite Recovery Centers offers four sober living homes all in the heart of Manchester, NH, a vibrant city of shopping, historic mills, arts, music, and also recreation.
+For example, our sober homes include:

 - Queen City Sober Living North: Located in downtown Manchester, N.H., serving men ages 18 and older.